John Woollam (physicist)

 John Arthur Woollam (born 10 August 1939) is an American educator, research physicist, electrical engineer, and George Holmes Distinguished Professor at the University of Nebraska–Lincoln in Lincoln, Nebraska.
 He is also a successful entrepreneur who in 1987 founded the J.A.
 Woollam Company, an ellipsometry company based in Lincoln, Nebraska, and a world leader in the research, development, and commercialization of ellipsometry instruments.
-Woollam is also a known as a philanthropist and nature conservationist.
+Woollam is also known as a philanthropist and nature conservationist.

 Early life and education

 John Woollam was born in Kalamazoo, Michigan.
 His interest in physics, engineering, and business was stimulated by his father, Arthur E. Woollam, who ran a water pump company in Kalamazoo.
 As a teenager John was not interested very much in school classes, but he spent hours at his father's company studying and building pumps.
 This attitude changed when he attended Kenyon College in Gambier, Ohio, where he majored in physics.
 He earned his master's degree in 1963 and defended a Ph.D. in 1967 at the Michigan State University.
 For 13 years after that, he was employed by NASA to work in cryophysics, superconductivity, and propulsion systems.
 While working at NASA, he earned a master's degree in electrical engineering from the Case Institute of Technology at Case Western Reserve University in Cleveland, Ohio, in 1978.